gmoirod/anchore_ui/README.md

 ## Presentation

-**Anchore_ui** This is a web-based system for presenting the results of Anchore engine scans.
-It also improves Anchore's scan results, for example, for java language patches, Anchore does not provide a patched version of the vulnerability, this system fixes this problem.
+**Anchore_ui** is a web-based system for presenting the results of Anchore engine scans.
+It also improves Anchore's scan results, for example, by giving a trend over time for a given tag, or giving stats on most affected packages.

 ## Supported Platforms